tunelko/ctf-2026/pragyan_ctf_2026/web/note_keeper/WRITEUP_english.md

 ### Important detail: DO NOT use middleware bypass

-Contradicting intuition, the exploit **requires middleware to execute**:
+If we do not use the discovered bypass, contradictorily, we can access the subsequent SSRF to obtain the flag.
+The exploit **does not requires middleware to execute**:

 | Scenario | Result | Reason |
 |-----------|-----------|-------|